 CROP:

 Unfortunately the six week deadline is a major challenge to the BC; as often events that are relevant to the BC for outreach and member recruitment come up with only a three to four week notice.
-As there are no exceptions, this limits the ability of the BC to use the CROP program, for instance.
-Request: can a possible exception is possible, if there is no request for visa support, to allow a 4 week deadline.
+As there are no exceptions, this limits the ability of the BC to use the CROP Program, for instance.
+Request: can a possible exception process be possible, if there is no request for visa support, to allow a 4 week deadline.
+When you factor in a one to two week approval process within the community itself, this already creates a 6-7 week period.
+We understand that exceptions will require standard requirements, but if visa support is not required, perhaps there can be a standard description of when an exception is allowed.

 Fellowship Program:

-Defining categories of affiliation can affect who gets funded: Fellowships are not easily available as a resource to business users due to lack of clarity in definition
+Defining categories of affiliation can affect who gets funded: We have had some experiences where fellowships are not easily available as a resource to business users due to lack of clarity in definition of who is a business user.
+We have decided not to use this feedback process to identify our suggestions for improvements in the Fellowship program, which we over all greatly value.
+However, we do have concrete suggestions for how the Fellowship and NextGen programs can better benefit onboarding of participants in the ICANN community.
+These will be provided in the review of the Fellowship Program, after further internal analysis and broader BC discussion.

-The Fellowship program does not serve the BC well.
-Of the 650 Fellows over the last ten years,a rough analysis undertaken by two members of the Onboarding pilot team noted that approximately 60 were identified as being “with business”, yet when further research was undertaken by checking for online bios, and also existing affiliation with ICANN communities, the following was found:

--One person identified as business was with a law firm, and had already joined the IPC

--One person who identified as business had joined the NCUC

--One person who identified as business was actually with a governmental agency, and has since left that employment to join ICANN staff

--One person who identified as business was actually an ISP and had already joined the ISPCP

-Of the 60 who said they were with business, an informal review notes that only 5- 6 who said they were business attended 2 times, and 4 attended 3 times.
+However, as a very high level and preliminary feedback of both NextGen and the Fellowship Program:

-Recommendations: Return to posting the bios of the Fellows:
+Recommendations: Return to posting the bios of the Fellows and NextGen who receive funding:

--The bios of the applicants who are chosen as fellows must be posted online as they once were; that helps the fellow and the groups that come to speak to them regarding where they may be interested in ICANN.
+-The bios of the applicants who are chosen for funding should be posted online as they once were; that helps the fellow and the groups that come to speak to them regarding where they may be interested in ICANN.

--a well defined description of the various categories should be provided by the relevant constituency/groups, and posted online
+-a well defined description of the various categories should be provided by the relevant constituency/groups, and posted online.
+The BC volunteers to lead the way with a one to two paragraph description from the BC as criteria to become a member and how to engage with the BC.

 -the “evaluators” of the applications need to provide justification statements for why they select the fellows and NextGen.
+These can be general, initially: XX number of received applications; X number from [category]; Y number selected as a review of geo attendance, by Stakeholder category indicate that [Z] region has not been fully represented.
+However, such information needs to be published by ICANN.

--Evaluators: We appreciate that this is a time consuming task.
-Perhaps it could have at least one sponsored travel support to an ICANN meeting a year, as an example, with a working session on site regarding how to improve the evaluation process and also hear feedback.
+-ICANN Fellowship Selection Committee: We appreciate that this is a time consuming task.
+Perhaps it could have at least one sponsored travel support to an ICANN meeting a year, as an example, with a working session on site regarding how to improve the evaluation and selection process and also hear feedback.